RandyPatterson/AOAI_Student/Challenge-01.md

     ```

-* Start a new chat and using the same email from the previous challenge, craft a prompt to rewrite the email and replace any PII with the string `[REDACTED: category]` where category is the PII category found in the email.
+* Click `Clear Chat` and using the same email from the previous challenge, craft a prompt to rewrite the email and replace any PII with the string `[REDACTED: category]` where category is the PII category found in the email.

-* Start a new chat and enter the following prompt into the Azure Open AI Studio and observe the results
+* Click `Clear Chat`and enter the following prompt into the Azure Open AI Studio and observe the results

     ```text
     A coin is heads up.
 Maybelle flips the coin over.
 Shalonda flips the coin over.
 Is the coin still heads up?